-Chicken feathers are what keep our flocks warm.
+Feathers are what keep our chickens warm.
 Before winter sets in, chickens moult so that the good quality new feathers will provide excellent insulation during the hard winter months.
 Their feathers are such good insulators they're being trialled in the UK as a form of home insulation.(3)

 Like wild birds, chickens keep their bodies warm by "fluffing up" to trap air between the different types of feather.
 What you may not know is that fluffing up also includes protection for their feet.
 In order to do that effectively, their roosts need to be a certain depth.

 Make sure your roosts are the right size to keep your flock's feet warm this winter.

 Most coops are placed in shaded positions in order to keep cool during the heat of summer.
 But in winter, the sun can be a friend.

 Daylight hours may be short, but there will still be some sunlight during the day.
 If you have a chicken tractor, or a movable coop like an Eglu, move it into the best position where the sun can warm it for as many hours as possible during the day.

 Alternatively, move the coop into an enclosed space like a barn or large garage.
 There, you have double insulation.

 And if you haven't yet bought a coop, consider buying one that you can move around according to the season.

 The biggest danger to chickens in winter is not cold, but damp.
 Wet feathers cannot provide the insulation your flock needs at this time of year, and wet plus cold equals frostbite.